M-Cintron/dice_role_generator/README.md

 - [x] Review code and revise for readability

 ### Things I'd like to do (but might not get to):
-- [ ] Make some test to make sure I'm not typing "role" instead of "roll" in every file
+- [x] Make some test to make sure I'm not typing "role" instead of "roll" in every file
-- [ ] Implement advantage and disadvantage rolling
+- [ ] Reformat .history() so that the values associated with "Dice" keys are dictionaries with the keys: 'num_dice', and 'num sides'
 - [ ] Revise the .roll() method to also function as a static method
-- [ ] Maybe reformat .history() so that the values associated with "Dice" keys are dictionaries with the keys: 'num_dice', and 'num sides'
+- [ ] Implement advantage and disadvantage rolling
 - [ ] Write a subclass of dice_roller that adds mobile friendly GUI (Kivy)
   - [ ] 3D dice that can be rolled would be cool but probably out of my scope
 - [ ] Figure out how to write tests for GUI